Car insurance premiums can be a real pain in the pocket, but there are several ways that motorists can drive the costs of their car insurance down.

 Most importantly though, whatever you do, don’t be tempted to put down a different occupation to the one you actually do, as this could invalidate your cover.

-Around one in three of us pay for our car insurance monthly rather than annually, but this can add substantially to the overall cost.
+Around one in three of us pay for our car insurance monthly rather than annually, but paying monthly can add substantially to the overall cost.

 The typical interest rates offered by insurers are not usually that competitive, so if you can’t afford to pay your car insurance in one go, you might want to consider using a 0% credit card to cover the cost, but this should only be an option if you’re certain you can pay off the balance on the card before the interest-free period finishes.

-It’s therefore essential to always shop around for cover before you accept your insurer’s renewal quote to find out whether you might be able to save by switching to another provider.
+It’s therefore essential to always shop around for car insurance cover before you accept your insurer’s renewal quote to find out whether you might be able to save by switching to another provider.
 The city regulator the Financial Conduct Authority (FCA) Financial Conduct Authority’s (FCA) introduced new rules in 2017 to encourage shopping around at renewal, but research shows lots of motorists still fail to do this.
+It is currently consulting on proposals which would result in new and existing customers getting the same quotes.
 According to GoCompare, 4.1m drivers auto-renewed last year without checking if they could get a better deal, even though switching could typically save them up to £240.

 Once you’ve found a new insurance policy, see if you can get a hot deal or extra cashback from that provider through a cashback site such as Quidco or Topcashback.
-For example, when we checked, Quidco was offering £30 cashback to anyone buying a new car insurance policy via Confused.com or £31.50 if they buy a policy through MoneySuperMarket.
+For example, when we checked, Quidco was offering up to £56 cashback to anyone buying a new car insurance policy through Aviva, or up to £44 cashback for anyone buying new cover from Admiral.

-Similarly, Topcashback was offering £28 cashback if you buy car insurance through their site via GoCompare, and up to £75 cashback when buying car insurance from Aviva.
+Similarly, Topcashback was offering up to £90 cashback if you buy car insurance from MoreThan via its site, or up to £56 cashback if you buy cover from Endsleigh Motor Insurance.